magenta-aps/obvius-docker-webserver/README.md

 # obvius-docker-webserver
-A webserver for Obvius applications
+A webserver for Obvius applications, based on the `httpd` image.